Besaids/WWM-Helper/src/README.md

 - The component:
   - Maintains `dailyState` and `weeklyState` maps in memory.
   - Loads/saves them via `localStorage`.
-  - Checks once a minute whether the cycle id changed; if so, it reloads the page to clear state.
+  - Checks periodically whether the cycle id changed; if so, it reloads the page to clear state.

 ### 3.4 Home page